-If you are a regular reader of IPC’s blog, you know that we can get some pretty wild calls.
-In honor of T-day, here are some of the most bizarre food-related Thanksgiving calls our staff has gotten over the years:
+If you are a regular reader of IPC’s blog, you know that we can get a variety of calls.
+In honor of T-day, here are some of the most interesting food-related Thanksgiving calls our staff has gotten over the years:

 Jessica – PIP*